rhel-labs/learn-katacoda/pcp-flamegraphs/step1.md

 </pre>

 ## Load sample data into the database
-Before we proceed to the next step, let's load some sample data into MySQL.
+Before we proceed to the next step, load sample data into MySQL.

 For this lab, there is a pre-existing `sample-testdata.sql` script which creates a database called `sampleDB` that has two tables (t1 and t2).
 The script loads random numeric them into the tables - table t1 with 50,000 rows, and table t2 with 10,000 rows

 `mysql < sample-testdata.sql`{{execute T2}}

-To validate that our data is loaded into the tables, let's count the number of rows in table t1 -
+To validate that our data is loaded into the tables, count the number of rows in table t1 -

 `mysql -A sampleDB -e "SELECT count(*) from t1;"`{{execute T2}}